 Thank you for your patience and support!
 We appreciate our residents continuing to use caution and good safety practices and looking out for neighbors during severe weather events.

 Recycling by subscription is available from Rumpke.
 To arrange once a week curbside collection of your recyclables at a discounted cost that will be billed directly to you, contact Rumpke at 859.472.7339.
+To learn about Rumpke recycling watch this video.

 Recycling drop off location available to residents is located at the City Garage at 1020 East Ninth Street.
 Please place your recyclables in the marked recycling containers.
 This drop off location is for recyclables only, it is not for garbage, furniture, large items, or other household waste.
 Leaving such items creates an eyesore and costs taxpayers more by creating additional work for the limited Public Works crew.
 Special large item disposal opportunities are announced in the spring and fall.